john-klein/john-klein.github.io/index.md

 ## Open funded Ph.D. position

 We are currently seeking a Ph.D. candidate for a Ph.D. position at the Centre Oscar Lambret and Université de Lille - CRIStAL.
 The Ph.D. is funded for 3 years as part of the <a href="https://www.interreg2seas.eu/fr/cobra" style="color: rgb(22,184,78)">COBRA european project</a>.
 The CoBra project is interested in technological innovation for diagnosis and treatment of localised cancers allowing to enhance the quality of life for patients and reduce the cancer mortality.
-The purpose of this Ph.D. is to investigate recent results in image style transfer obtained by generative adversorial networks (GANs) in order to build a model allowing to produce CT scan images of a patient from MRI ones.
+The purpose of this Ph.D. is to investigate recent results in image style transfer obtained by generative adversarial networks (GANs) in order to build a model allowing to produce CT scan images of a patient from MRI ones.

 We are seeking applicants with strong programming skills in deep learning and with a strong background in statistics, machine learning and signal processing.